How to Make Paper Flowers for Spring using Tissue Paper

 - 8-10 sheets of tissue paper – cut into 3 inch squares

 - 2 craft paint colors.
-I used a soft pink and a raspberry pink
+I used a soft pink and a raspberry pink.

-- Hot glue gun and glue sticks
+- Hot glue gun (and glue stick)

 - Scissors